-A number of separation methods based on the TK221 Resin are currently being developed particularly for ca and nca Lu-177 purification, as well as the use of TK221 as part of the separation of nca Lu-177 from up to 500 mg Yb-176.
+A number of separation methods based on the TK221 Resin are currently being developed particularly for ca and nca Lu-177 purification, as well as the use of TK221 as part of the separation of nca Lu-177 from up to 500 mg Yb-176, and higher.

-The final product obtained using the TK221 Resin is typically additionally passed through a 1 mL A8 cartridge for trace nitrate removal.
+The final product obtained using the TK221 Resin in the latter separation is typically additionally passed through a 1 mL A8 cartridge for trace nitrate removal.

-Such a separation should also be applicable to the purification of Ac-225.
+Such a separation is also applicable to the purification of Ac-225.